Published by Blue Grid Media • Updated for 2026 • 14 min read

 Opportunity cost of missed calls

-This one doesn't show up as a line item but it's real.
+This one doesn't show up as a line item, but it's real.
 If you're paying $60 per lead and missing 25% of calls, you're wasting $15 of every $60 you spend before the customer even hears your voice.
 An answering service costs $150 to $400 per month.
-If it prevents even 5 missed calls per month at $60 each, it pays for itself three times over — and also protects your answer rate ranking.
+If it prevents even 5 missed calls per month at $60 each, it pays for itself three times over and also protects your answer rate ranking.
+That's a no-brainer if we've ever seen one.

 Profile photo production